 On 29 November 2007, orphan designation (EU/3/07/500) was granted by the European Commission to Fovea Pharmaceuticals SA, France, for recombinant human rod-derived cone viability factor for the treatment of treatment of retinitis pigmentosa.

 For a list of the administrative updates to this public summary of opinion please refer to the PDF document below.

 Retinitis pigmentosa is a genetic disorder, characterised by progressive loss of sight.
 In retinitis pigmentosa, some cells in the retina (the light-sensitive part of the eye), called rods and cones, are progressively damaged and disappear.
 These cells are fundamental for eyesight.
 Retinitis pigmentosa is chronically debilitating due to progressive loss of vision.

 - What is the estimated number of patients affected by the condition?

-At the time of designation, retinitis pigmentosa affected less than 3 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of fewer than149,000 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, retinitis pigmentosa affected less than 3 in 10,000 people in the European Union (EU).
+This was equivalent to a total of fewer than 150,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This isbased on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).